ChristianBoettcher/FarmFresh/README.txt

 		-> a setError tells the user they have entered the wrong pin

+		-the user backs out before entering a pin
+		-> the pin screen is placed on top of the
+		   backstack, so users can get back to it

 	-Forgot password
 		click "Forgot password" on the first
 		screen with a valid user e-mail.
 A call